 Many times the insects themselves are edible, but what they've been eating isn't.
 It takes a little while for insects to digest, so if they recently ate some leafy greens that were sprayed with pesticide, those chemicals are now inside their body.
 Locusts that have been doused with insecticide often have saliva at the corners of their mouths.
 Cook these insects or purge them by feeding them fresh greens -- 24 hours should do it.
 You should also stick to live insects because you can never be sure what killed the dead ones.
 You can take care of the killing part yourself by cooking or freezing them.

 So if you're in a survival situation, play it safe.
 There are plenty of worms, grubs, termites, crickets and beetles in any wilderness area.
 Stick with these and you'll be fine.
-If you're interested in learning more about wilderness survival, please click the links on the following page.

 - How Entomophagy Works